u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/calendar/google.rst

 =====================================
-Synchronize Google calendar with Odoo
+Synchronize Google calendar with Thrive Bureau ERP
 =====================================

-Synchronize Google Calendar with Odoo to see and manage meetings from both platforms (updates go in both directions).
+Synchronize Google Calendar with Thrive Bureau ERP to see and manage meetings from both platforms (updates go in both directions).
 This integration helps organize schedules, so a meeting is never missed.

 .. seealso::